Cold War-2018

 The tyranny of the Gestapo is matched by the kindness and courage of the teachers who defy the anti-Semitic policies and admit Jewish students into the school under assumed names.

-The teachers are the heroes of the story and largely unsung as they yearn to give children of any religion a good education and a chance at happiness and fulfillment.
+The teachers are the heroes of the story and largely unsung, as they yearn to give children of any religion a good education and a chance at happiness and fulfillment.

 I would love to see schools feature Au Revoir Les Enfantes to their students as a lesson in bravery.

-As Julien and his mother lunch with Bonnet and others the meals, staff, and ambiance exude French style and goodness, but among these luxuries also lies the constant threat of the Nazis as they bombard the restaurant and attempt to kick a Jewish man out of the establishment.
+As Julien and his mother lunch with Bonnet and others, the meals, staff, and ambiance exude French style and goodness, but among these luxuries also lies the constant threat of the Nazis as they bombard the restaurant and attempt to kick a Jewish man out of the establishment.

-Malle wisely affixes the camera closely on the faces of Manesse and Fejto with a glowing quality that is both beautiful and haunting.
-This results in many scenes featuring the expressions of the boys including wonderment, shock, intensity, and fear.
+Malle wisely keeps the camera close to the faces of Manesse and Fejto, with a glowing quality that is both beautiful and haunting.

 The young actors rise to the occasion and perform their roles flawlessly with a natural quality.
+The boys learn a myriad of valuable lessons, most notably that the world is unjust and full of unfairness.

-The boys learn a myriad of valuable lessons most notably that the world is unjust and filled with unfairness.
 Malle gives the finale more than enough power and angst to leave the viewer pondering the fates of the Jewish characters.

-Au Revoir Les Enfantes (1987) is a superb and relevant offering depicting the pain and fear experienced by Jewish people in a tragic period of history.
-Told through the eyes of children the film hits home as innocence is discovered and then lost.
+Au Revoir Les Enfantes (1987) is a superb and relevant offering that depicts the pain and fear experienced by Jewish people during a tragic period of history.
+Told through the eyes of children, the film hits home as innocence is discovered and then lost.

 Oscar Nominations: Best Screenplay Written Directly for the Screen, Best Foreign Language Film